ealush/vest/CONTRIBUTING.md

 │   ├── src/    # Vest's prebuilt source code.
 │   │   └── core/  # Modules required for vest's functionality.
 │   │   │   └── Context/     # Vest's shared runtime.
 Used across the whole library.
-│   │   │   └── createSuite/ # Initializes the suite and creates a context and state.
 │   │   │   └── produce/     # Generates the out put object and callbaks.
 │   │   │   └── state/       # Vest's persistent state.
 Used across the whole library.
-│   │   │   └── suiteResult/ # The output object is generated here.
 │   │   │   └── test/        # Contains the test function and its lifecycle.
+│   │   │   └── suite/       # Contains all the suite modules and methods
+│   │   │       └── create/      # Initializes the suite and creates a context and state.
 │   │   │       └── validate/    # Creates and runs a stateless suite.
 │   │   └── hooks/ # Functions that extend vest's functionality.
 They all use Context.
 │   │   │   └── draft/       # Allows access to the intermediate test result.
 │   │   │   └── exclusive/   # Allows including or excluding fields in runtime.